AdobeDocs/audience-manager.it-IT/help/using/reporting/audience-optimization-reports/aor-publishers/publisher-top-unused-traits.md

 ---

-# Caratteristiche principali non utilizzate{#top-unused-traits}
+# Top Unused Traits{#top-unused-traits}

-Le caratteristiche non utilizzate principali sono rappresentate da un diagramma a dispersione di caratteristiche non ancora membri di un segmento, in base al tipo di caratteristica, all&#39;origine dati e alle prestazioni.
+Le caratteristiche non utilizzate principali sono rappresentate da un diagramma a dispersione di caratteristiche non ancora membri di un segmento, in base al tipo di caratteristica, all'origine dati e alle prestazioni.

-## Caso d&#39;uso {#use-cases}
+## Caso d'uso {#use-cases}

-Con [!UICONTROL Top Unused Traits] il rapporto, puoi analizzare e confrontare le prestazioni delle caratteristiche prime e terze parti attualmente non mappate a un segmento.
+With the [!UICONTROL Top Unused Traits] report, you can analyze and compare the performance of first and third party traits that are currently not mapped to a segment.
 Questa vista può indicare le caratteristiche migliori da utilizzare in un segmento di audience per ottimizzare le campagne o le nuove opportunità.

-## Utilizzo del report Traits principale {#using-the-report}
+## Using the Top Unused Traits Report {#using-the-report}

-Utilizzate **[!UICONTROL Data Provider Type]** i controlli per alternare tra le caratteristiche di prime parti e terze parti.
-Seleziona **[!UICONTROL All]** per restituire le caratteristiche prima e terza al rapporto.
+Use the **[!UICONTROL Data Provider Type]** controls to toggle between first party and third party traits.
+Select **[!UICONTROL All]** to return first and third party traits in the report.

-Con il **[!UICONTROL Impressions]** cursore, potete selezionare un valore minimo e massimo per le impression restituite.
+With the **[!UICONTROL Impressions]** slider, you can select a minimum and maximum value for returned impressions.
 Qualsiasi caratteristica responsabile per meno o più dei limiti impostata non viene visualizzata nel rapporto.

-Utilizza i **[!UICONTROL Day Range]****[!UICONTROL Date Through]** controlli e regola l&#39;intervallo di look-back.
+Use the **[!UICONTROL Day Range]** and **[!UICONTROL Date Through]** controls to adjust your look-back range.
 Per questo rapporto è disponibile solo il periodo di look-back di 30 giorni.

-Utilizzate il **[!UICONTROL Order]** menu a discesa per selezionare le proprietà Web nel portfolio per il quale desiderate restituire le informazioni.
+Use the **[!UICONTROL Order]** drop-down box to select the web properties in your portfolio for which you want to return information.

-Nel menu **[!UICONTROL Data Provider]** a discesa, seleziona le origini dati contenenti le caratteristiche che desideri vedere nel rapporto.
+In the **[!UICONTROL Data Provider]** drop-down box, select the data sources containing the traits you want to see in the report.

-Utilizzate il **[!UICONTROL Traits]** menu a discesa per selezionare le caratteristiche da visualizzare nel rapporto.
+Use the **[!UICONTROL Traits]** drop-down box to select which traits you want to see in the report.

 >[!IMPORTANT]
 >
->Quando abilitate [!UICONTROL Audience Optimization for Publishers], dovete includere metadati descrittivi per [!UICONTROL Order IDs], come descritto nel Passaggio 3 di [Importa file di dati DFP in Audience Manager](../../../reporting/audience-optimization-reports/aor-publishers/import-dfp.md).
-In tal modo, assicuratevi che il report contenga la proprietà Web come [!UICONTROL Order] invece [!UICONTROL Order ID]della proprietà.
+>When enabling [!UICONTROL Audience Optimization for Publishers], you must include descriptive metadata for [!UICONTROL Order IDs], as described in Step 3 of [Import DFP Data Files Into Audience Manager](../../../reporting/audience-optimization-reports/aor-publishers/import-dfp.md).
+By doing this, you assure that the report details the web property as [!UICONTROL Order] instead of the [!UICONTROL Order ID].

-## Interpretazione dei risultati {#interpreting-results}
+## Interpreting the Results {#interpreting-results}

 **Report di esempio**